tgnemecek/locamex/readme.md

 - To push to locamex use "git push production master" (using a branch is possible, but should use master instead);

 ## Changelog:

+### Version 1.5.0

+- Implemented image visualizer/uploader using Amazon S3 for Modules, Containers and Acessories;
+- Fixed weird structure in Database + child components;

 ### Version 1.4.1